 Get the reader involved #

-The Design Guide is a set of recommended solutions and practices based on our research that should encourage self-sufficient thinking and creativity.
-Motivate people to think critically and inspire them to come up with their own solutions.
+The Design Guide is a set of recommended solutions and practices based on our research to encourage self-sufficient thinking and creativity.
+Motivate people to think critically and inspire them to develop their own solutions.

 Show, don’t tell #